 While not all companies are fortunate to survive major recalls with unscathed brand portrayal, those that do find that the associated costs come in waves.
 First, recall execution produces a series of unexpected expenses to cover the logistics, personnel, overtime and loss of product.
 However, the true costs cannot be weighed until a company factors in public health and future lost revenue due to damage to the corporate brand.
 In the most egregious cases, recalls are followed by costly legal proceedings and possibly even congressional subpoenas.

-To establish standards that help companies avoid recall events as a result of contamination, the U.S. Food and Drug Administration (FDA) passed the Food Safety Modernization Act (FSMA) in 2011—a vital legislation that establishes the foundation for a 21st century food safety system.
+To establish standards that help companies avoid recall events as a result of contamination, the U.S. Food and Drug Administration (FDA) passed the Food Safety Modernization Act (FSMA) in 2011—a vital legislation which establishes the foundation for a 21st century food safety system.
 Additionally, the FDA published guidelines on food safety hazards to the seafood industry; issued a ruling requiring that the country of origin be visible for all imported food; drafted guidelines for the food supplement industry; and established the Food Safety Preventive Controls Alliance (FSPCA)—an organization that develops training courses and material to prevent contamination of food during production.

 With these regulations coming into place, food manufacturers and importers are under pressure to implement the new safety protocols outlined in FSMA by proving they have the ability to quickly identify and respond to issues, enable visibility into production across the globe and provide an audit trail that tracks product and process genealogy throughout the supply chain.

 Yet, quality challenges are even more complex with imported food.
-According to the USDA, in 2011, the United States imported more than $98 billion worth of agricultural products.
+According to the U.S. Department of Agriculture, in 2011, the United States imported more than $98 billion worth of agricultural products.
 Amazingly, less than two percent of imported food is inspected, and much of this meat and produce does not yet have the lot number or genealogy data required to support traceability in the case of product recalls.
 Moving forward, international food companies and manufacturers will be held accountable for not only the safety of ingredients received from their suppliers, but they must also demonstrate the same level of responsiveness, visibility and genealogy as their domestic counterparts.

 Initiate the right food safety steps